Show-han/Show-han/README.md

 - 👋 Hi, I’m @Show-han
-- 👀 I have no idea what I'm interested in.
+- 👀 I'm interested in AIGC and data-centric AI.
-- 🌱 I’m currently learning software engineering.
+- 🌱 I’m an undergrad in Sichuan University.
-- 💞️ I’m looking forward to build a solid foundation on core techniques of cs.
-- 📫 And there is no way to reach me.

 <!---
 Show-han/Show-han is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.